Fall 2025 Newsletter

 Just a reminder, a variety of South Fox Island Light Station merchandise is available through our friends at the Shoal Shop.

-Proceed go toward transportation and restoration costs.
+Proceeds go toward transportation and restoration costs.
 We have the following items available for purchase.

 Or, if you’d like to support the cause directly, you can make a tax deductible donation here.